jlparkI/AntPack/README.md

 ### Licensing

-AntPack is licensed under a GPL license, which means that you are free to use it for your own data analysis in any manner you like irrespective of whether you work on academic research or industrial R&D / QC.
+AntPack prior to v0.3.9 is licensed under a GPL license, which means that you are free to use it for your own data analysis in any manner you like irrespective of whether you work on academic research or industrial R&D / QC.